swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 - if the distributed actor was **remote**:
   - the call must be transformed into an invocation that will be offered to the `system.remoteCall(...)` method to execute

-The first case is governed by normal actor execution rules; There might be a execution context switch onto the actor's executor, and the actor will receive and execute the method call as usual.
+The first case is governed by normal actor execution rules.
+There might be a execution context switch onto the actor's executor, and the actor will receive and execute the method call as usual.

 In this section, we will explain all the steps involved in the second, remote, case of a distributed method call.
 The invocations will be using two very important types that represent the encoding and decoding side of such distributed method invocations.